jozu-ai/kitops/docs/src/docs/modelkit/compatibility.md

+---
+description: Ensure compatibility of your ModelKits with various AI frameworks.
+Learn about supported models and environments.
+---
 # Compatible Tools

 ModelKit packages can be pushed to any OCI 1.1-compliant registry, whether in the cloud, on-premises, or locally.
 This makes ModelKits easy to find because they're in the same place as the rest of your application's containers and artifacts.
 It also makes them easy to control since the registry already includes authentication and authorization.